leulshawel/lalagrad/lalagrad/brainstorm.md

+lalagrad:
-Inspired and guided by George Hotz's tinyrgrad
+        - is inspired and guided by George Hotz's tinyrgrad
+        - plans to use numba for speed
+        - uses lists a unit of data storage and trie to never use appends but build every list in a single run

 implement a small Tensor class
         - requires multidimentional data or shape